Phil MeekinView Profile

-The use of bailiffs is usually one of last resort by creditors to try and recover debts which they are owed.
-They will act on the authority of the court and in some cases, have the right to seize property if the debtor fails to pay what they owe to their creditor.
+The use of bailiffs is often the last resort by creditors trying to recover debts.
+They will act on the authority of the court and in some cases, have the right to seize property if the debtor fails to pay what they owe.

-Although, for many creditors using a bailiff is a last resort, it has become commonplace in many areas especially where unpaid council tax is concerned.
+Although for many using a bailiff is a last resort, it has become commonplace in many areas, especially where unpaid council tax is concerned.
 From 2014 to the end of 2015, bailiffs were asked to pursue 2.1 million debts on behalf of councils in England and Wales.

-The changes to the laws, which were introduced in 2014, are designed to provide those in debt with protection from over-aggressive bailiffs.
-They do this by banning bailiffs from: entering your home at night, trying to impose fees which have not been authorised and acting without authority or proof of identity.
+The changes to the laws, introduced in 2014, were designed to provide those in debt with protection from over-aggressive bailiffs.
+They do this by banning bailiffs from entering your home at night, trying to impose unauthorised fees, and acting without authority or proof of identity.

-However, the report found that some bailiffs are failing in their duties of care to the debtors they are visiting as they are failing to correctly assess the vulnerability of the debtor, not accepting offers of payment and they are regularly intimidating debtors.
+However, the report found that some bailiffs are failing in their duties of care to the debtors they are visiting; failing to correctly assess the vulnerability of the debtor, not accepting offers of payment and regularly using intimidation techniques.

-The charities who compiled this report have now called for an independent regulator of bailiffs and an easy way for people to complain about treatment they have received.
-Joanna Elson from the Money Advice Trust feels that now is the best time for the government to deliver fundamental bailiff reform which is necessary.
+The charities who compiled this report have called for an independent regulator of bailiffs and an easy way for people to complain about the treatment they have received.
+Joanna Elson from the Money Advice Trust feels now is the best time for the Government to deliver the necessary fundamental bailiff reforms.

-Spokespeople for Local Government and Civil Enforcement said that those that have concerns about the way they have been treated by bailiffs should contact their local council to make a complaint whilst also reassuring the public that they are working hard to ensure all concerns are tackled effectively.
+Local Government and Civil Enforcement have said those feeling as though they have been poorly treated, should contact their local council to make complaints.
+They also looked to reassure the public, that they are working hard to ensure all concerns are tackled effectively.